 Caregiver and infant exchange signals with one another for a reason such as smiling to get a smile in return.

 Infants are able to let the caregiver know what they want using gestures and signals.
 They may grunt with delight while reaching their hand out when they want something the caregiver is holding, for instance.

 They are also starting to perceive a spatial world as they watch an object fall, and are forming a sense of me versus you, and a sense of reality.
 In typically developing children, this stage begins at age four to ten months old.

 In babies where the sensory-affect-motor connection is a challenge, they may only be capable of very brief interactions.
 They find it difficult to express their needs without screaming or crying.
 Thus, their behaviour may be more impulsive and unpredictable.

-When a bit older, they may hit another child to get what they want because they can’t figure out how to use eye contact and emotional signaling to show the child they want a turn, for instance.
+When a bit older, they may hit another child to get what they want because they can’t figure out how to use eye contact and emotional signalling to show the child they want a turn, for instance.